TeresaMarbanCastro/vizz/README.md

 The second level would be legendTypeItem.
 Here, we can find three small components (Basic, Cloropeth, Gradient) which are managed by LegendTypeItem.
 Given their characteristics in common, a following step would be to create a unique component which could contain conditions to return Basic, Cloropeth or Gradient instead of having the three of them.
 It could be done having the legendTypeItem doing the managing.

 Legend is where the aforementioned main components are orchestrated.
 It renders a section which contains the header with the toolbar and its tooltips, controls the expansion of the legendItemType and shows/hides info modal.
+As an extra point, clicking / tapping on the gradient line will show additional information as well as a link.

 ### Next steps
 As aforementioned, there are things that need to be done, such as the refactoring of the legend item type.